 Richmond Barracks to Kilmainham Walking Tour – Tuesday, Thursday and Saturday at 3pm

 Goldenbridge Cemetery Tour – Monday, Wednesday, Friday at 11am

 €50 Private group tours (available on walking tours only)

-For visitors who wish to stay within their family units or with a small in a group, our Private group tours allows up to 8 people to experience a private guided walking tour together.
+For visitors who wish to stay within their family units or with a small group, our Private group tours allows up to 8 people to experience a private guided walking tour together.